mchicha/DevOps-Final-Project/DevOps-Project-Phase-5-using-kops.md

       . sudo mv kops-linux-amd64 /usr/local/bin/kops
       . ls -l /usr/local/bin/kops
+      . kops version
    ![kops-version!](Images/Phase5/kops-version.jpg)
+   It is important that the version of kubectl(here v1.22.3) is the same as the version of kops(v1.22.3)

 ### 6. Create an IAM user/role with Route53, EC2, IAM and S3 full access